lalalic/docx2html/README.md

   * save(options)
   * release(): to release image resources

+License
+===
+MIT, and I also provide commercial support for tickets and enhancement to pay my rent.

+Feature
+===
 It is based on [docx4js 1.x](/docx4js) to parse docx, and utilize docx4js api to traverse docx models and convert docx models to html elements.

 Ideally, each docx model should have a specific converter to create accordingly html elements, so the design is simply to map from type of docx model to html element constructor.